 Editor Tiffany Bell discusses the Agnes Martin catalogue raisonné

 Editor in Chief David Grosz introduces the Artifex Press platform

 Jim Dine discusses his use of tools in an interview with Editor Sara K. Davidson

-The Artifex Press Advisory Board is comprised of six distinguished art professionals from such institutions as Columbia University, the Frick Collection, Hunter College, Pace Gallery, the Pollock-Krasner Foundation, and Princeton University.
+The Artifex Press Advisory Board is comprised of six distinguished art professionals from such institutions as Columbia University, the Frick Collection, Hunter College, the Huntington Library, Pace Gallery, and the Pollock-Krasner Foundation.